Automating Kubeflow Pipelines with GitOps, GitHub Actions and Weave Flagger

 This post is divided into the following sections:

-- Triggering a GitHub Action from a GitHub repository that compiles a Jupyter notebook into a Kubeflow pipeline on EKS.
+- Triggering a GitHub Action from a GitHub repository that compiles a Jupyter notebook into Kubeflow pipelines on EKS.

 - A description of what a “model container” is and how it can be used to version machine learning models.